pwr-Solaar/Solaar/docs/index.md

 connect directly via a USB cable, or connect via Bluetooth.
 Solaar does not work with peripherals from other companies.

+Documentation here is for the current verison of Solaar.
+Some Linux distributions distribute old versions of Solaar.
+If you are using an old version and something described here does not work you should upgrade using one of the methods described below.

 Solaar can be used as a GUI application or via its command-line interface.
 Both interfaces are able to list the connected devices and show information about each device, often including battery status.